-Alarplasty- this technique is used to reduce the width of a patient’s nostrils as they desire a more narrow appearance.
+- Alarplasty – This technique reduces the width of a patient’s nostrils as they desire a more narrow appearance.

-Augmentation rhinoplasty- although most rhinoplasty patients desire to have a smaller or more refined nose, some rhinoplasty patients feel insecure over having a small nose.
-For these patients an augmentation procedure can be used to enhance the size of their nose, typically using a cartilage graft to achieve the size and shape they desire.
+- Augmentation rhinoplasty – Although most rhinoplasty patients desire a smaller or more refined nose, some patients feel insecure about having a small nose.
+For these patients, an augmentation procedure can be used to enhance the size of their nose, typically using a cartilage graft to achieve the size and shape they desire.

-Dorsal hump reduction- most Dallas rhinoplasty patients desire to have a dorsal hump reduction as many patients feel insecure over a bump on their nasal bridge.
+- Dorsal hump reduction – Most rhinoplasty patients desire a dorsal hump reduction as many patients feel insecure over a bump on their nasal bridge.
 Generally, these patients feel insecure over how they look from the side and wish to have a straighter nasal bridge.
-Dorsal hump reduction is performed by shaving the cartilage on the nasal bridge that is causing the bump to achieve a more refined and straighter appearance.
+Dorsal hump reduction is performed by shaving the cartilage on the nasal bridge causing the bump to achieve a more refined and straighter appearance.

 Revision Rhinoplasty Dallas

-Generally, revision rhinoplasty is performed to correct a previous rhinoplasty surgery that did not achieve the desired result or caused further concerns.
-The procedure often involves adding cartilage to provide additional structural support and addressing any aesthetic or breathing issues.
-You must wait at least six months before you can undergo another rhinoplasty procedure to ensure that the nose has healed.
+Generally, revision rhinoplasty is performed to correct a previous surgery that did not achieve the desired result or caused further concerns.
+The procedure often involves adding cartilage to provide additional structural support and addressing aesthetic or breathing issues.
+You must wait at least six months before undergoing another rhinoplasty procedure to ensure that the nose has healed.

-Surgery has already been performed on the area meaning that revision rhinoplasty requires a complex technique to ensure that optimal nasal function is preserved and the previous issues are corrected.
-There will also be scarring from the original procedure which can make the process harder.
-It is important to have realistic expectations of this surgery as it is much harder to correct a nose job than to conduct the original rhinoplasty surgery.
+Surgery has already been performed on the area, meaning that revision rhinoplasty requires a complex technique to ensure the optimal nasal function is preserved and the previous issues are corrected.
+There will also be scarring from the original procedure, making the process harder.
+Having realistic expectations of this surgery is essential as it is much harder to correct a nose job than to conduct the original rhinoplasty surgery.

 Ethnic Rhinoplasty Dallas

-Our genetic makeup determines our facial characteristics so there is not one rhinoplasty technique that can solve every patient’s needs.
+Our genetic makeup determines our facial characteristics, so there is not one rhinoplasty technique that can solve every patient’s needs.
 Ethnic rhinoplasty is performed on non-caucasian patients, who may require a different technique.
-To ensure a natural result that suits the patient’s facial features the rhinoplasty technique used will be tailored to each specific patient and their goals.
+To ensure a natural result that suits the patient’s facial features, the rhinoplasty technique will be tailored to each patient and their goals.

-In many cases, septoplasty patients choose to undergo a nose reshaping technique alongside their surgery so that both their breathing can be enhanced and any aesthetic concerns they have regarding their nose can also be addressed.
+In many cases, septoplasty patients undergo a nose reshaping technique alongside their surgery to enhance their breathing, and any aesthetic concerns they have regarding their nose can also be addressed.

 Preparing For The Procedure